Trigger warning: This article contains information about experiencing a panic attack and/or mental health which may be triggering to survivors.

 I was tutoring a high school freshman, R, and his older brother, K. I did a full Saturday session with them to prepare them for a coming biology test.
 By the end, I was feeling confident that they felt prepared for their test.
 We wrapped up the session and planned to meet again the next morning for a final cram session before their exam on Monday.
 I left their home and went on with my day but later that night I received a text from their mom asking if I could arrive a few minutes early the next day to talk to R. She confessed that he was very stressed out and upset about the exam and needed some reassuring.

 Poor R was in the same shoes I had been in years ago!
 So I arrived the next day, told him my story about Organic Chemistry, and gave him the pep talk I’m here to give you today.
-The pep talk I wish someone who had “been there, done that” had been able to give me my junior year in college.
+You can share my story with your child, or have them listen to it themselves.
+Either way, this is the pep talk I wish someone who had “been there, done that” had been able to give me my junior year in college.

 The truth of the matter is this: